-Get ready for a flavor explosion with this bratwurst skillet meal recipe.
-Roasting these ingredients together melds the flavors into a pan of pure deliciousness.
+Get ready for a flavor explosion with this bratwurst skillet recipe.
+Roasting these bratwurst sausages together with the apples and peppers melds the great flavors into a pan of pure deliciousness.

 I remember when I first told people I was going to Germany.
 Knowing I'm a foodie, they said not to get too excited about the food.